vbrittes/CSTV/README.md

 ### Dependency management
 All of the dependencies are managed by SPM, compatible to the latest versions respectively.
 ### Unit tests
-Unit tests are focused on View models, in order to detect formatting issues, loading misbehavior and API contract inconsistencies.
+Unit tests are focused mostly on View models, in order to detect formatting issues, loading misbehavior and API contract inconsistencies.

 Mock services are provided based in json files for better consistency checking and easily test scenario update, either manually or via pipeline scripts.

 ## Running
-To run the project, make sure the local main branch is updated with the remote and if possible use the Xcode's latest version.
+To run the project, make sure the local main branch is updated with the remote and if possible use Xcode's latest version.

-Before compiling, update SPM's dependencies.
-If any dependency error occurs, cleaning the cache is recommended.
+Before compiling, update SPM's dependencies; If any dependency error occurs, cleaning the cache is recommended.

 ## Optionals covered
 - Unit tests ✅